Women’s History Month

 “Serving Together • Serving All”

-The Annual Women’s History Month Luncheon draws nearly 1,000 women—not only from government, but also from the arts, business, education, religion, nonprofits, and other disciplines—who are doing great work.
+The Annual Women’s History Month Luncheon drew nearly 1,000 women and men—not only from government, but also from the arts, business, education, religion, nonprofits, and other disciplines—who are doing great work.
 It is the County’s premiere networking event for those who want to connect to the women of the Washington metropolitan area.